BogdanCatalin-Iacob/Tetris/README.md

         2. I want to find the game instructions easily

     -   #### Returning Visitor Goals
-        1. I want my high score to be saved for next time I play
+        1. I want to know what is the highest score

     -   #### Frequent User Goals
-        1.
+        1. I want to be able to fast drop the pieces
+        1. I want increased difficulty with each level

 -   ### Structure